PloughCroft Solar Panels

 Some of Warsaw’s parks are getting designated cycle lanes, with the use of separate materials illustrating the intended function.

-Most of Warsaw’s bridges have segregated bicycle lanes, though facilities come to abrupt end on entering the city centre itself.
+Most of Warsaw’s central bridges have segregated bicycle lanes, though facilities come to abrupt end on entering the city centre itself.

 Where Warsaw has cycling facilities, segregation appears to be the main approach.
 Considering how busy the city’s roads are, and the poor condition of Polish roads in general, this is a blessing for city’s few cyclists.